 Hours of operation

-Please note that the reception of medical records is temporarily closed.
+Please note that the Medical Archives front desk is temporarily closed.

 How to reach us

 The Medical Records Department of the Jewish General Hospital is responsible for keeping your Medical Information.
 We are one of the first hospitals in Quebec to implement “ Chartmaxx ”, which is a system used to put the paper version of your file onto the computer.
 We have been scanning documents since 2008.